techloset/nextjs-ai-bigscience-bloom/README.md

 add text and press submit button

 #### Access Token
-you may need to use your own Access Token from HuggingFace Account and replace hf_XXXXXXXXXXX with Authorization: 'Bearer hf_XXXXXXXXXXX in components/HuggingFaceQuery'
+you may need to use your own Access Token from HuggingFace Account and replace hf_XXXXXXXXXXX in .env.local'

 #### NOTE:
 when you get message that model is currently loading then please give some time to load it, after some time it will run